 Judas could have hanged himself in several ways.
 He could have: (1) drop hanged himself, which he could have done by securing a rope to his neck from a branch and dropping from (or jumping off) for a quicker and less painful and death; (2) suspended himself from a branch, which he could have done by hanging the noose from the tree, wrapping it around his neck, and kicking away whatever he used to elevate himself; or (3) hanged upside down, which is known as inverted hanging.
 Inverted hanging may be the most painful because the death would be prolonged.
 Judas could have fastened the rope to his feet and suspended himself from a branch.
 The weight of his lower body organs would eventually crush his heart and collapse his lungs, leading to death.

 Given the hilly terrain of Akeldama, Judas may have fallen or landed headlong using any of the three options.
-Strong’s Greek translation of the verse that says “fell headlong” in the NIV comes is “prenes [headlong] genomenos [having fallen],” which suggests he either fell headlong, landed headlong, or fell and landed headlong.
+If he fell “headlong” and had been “swelling up,” we can determine that he either fell headlong, landed headlong, or fell and landed headlong.
 The Greek translation could be interpreted several ways.
 In other words, this so-called contradiction can easily be reconciled in multiple ways.

 In fact, the two passages give us a much more vivid picture of Judas’ suicide.
 Only taken together do we come to understand that Judas hung himself and eventually fell, with his body bursting open, likely due to its decomposition.
 Without Matthew, we would not have learned of the fate of the 30 pieces of silver and what it meant when Luke indicated in Acts that Judas “bought the field.”
 Without Acts, we would not have learned of Judas’ final moments following his death.
 This is an example of an undesigned coincidence.

-Opposition 2: Matthew says the Pharisees bought the field, while Luke says Judas bought the field.
+Opposition 2: Matthew says the Pharisees bought the field, while Luke says Judas acquired the field.

 In the Old Testament, the prophet Zechariah (11:12-13) prophesied as follows:

-This account parallels the accounts from Matthew, where the Pharisees used the 30 pieces of silver to purchase a potter’s field, and Acts, where Judas symbolically “bought” the field.
+This account parallels the accounts from Matthew, where the Pharisees used the 30 pieces of silver to purchase a potter’s field, and Acts, where Judas acquired the field.
+The Pharisees would have considered the money “blood money,” so it’s likely that they bought the field in Judas’ name rather than their own.
 In both cases, the money Judas had “earned” by betraying Jesus funded the Field of Blood where he committed suicide.
 In other words, we again have reconciled the passages, resulting in no provable contradictions.